qudini/qudini.github.io/_posts/2017-03-22-git-merge-vs-git-rebase.markdown

 #### `git rerere`

 Again, nicely explained [here](https://git-scm.com/blog/2010/03/08/rerere.html).
-But put simple, if you enable it, you won't have to resolve the same conflict multiple times anymore.
+But put simply, if you enable it, you won't have to resolve the same conflict multiple times anymore.

 ---